 The Semester in D.C.
-Program hopes to promote professional connections between upper-level law students who are serious about pursing a career in the Washington, D.C. area and our dedicated Pitt Law alumni and supporters.
+Program promotes professional connections between upper-level law students who are serious about pursing a career in the Washington, D.C. area and our dedicated Pitt Law alumni and supporters.
 Our goal is to give you the opportunity to assist students directly in a way that is meaningful and convenient for you.

 - Volunteer to be an alumni mentor for students in the Semester in D.C.
 Program.
 Each student in the Semester in D.C.
 Program is assigned an alumni mentor, who meets with him or her once a month.
 By volunteering your time, talents and expertise, you help to strengthen the program and provide opportunities to inform, engage, mentor and serve.
 Students value alumni mentors, and any time you have to give will be deeply appreciated, whether it’s a few minutes for an e-mail exchange or an hour for lunch.

 - Sign up for our Speaker Series.
 Each semester, we bring in a few alumni to speak to the students in our D.C.
 Seminar about their work and career paths, or to lead a lecture and discussion on a substantive legal issue.

 - Tell your employer about us.
 Might your employer be interested in hiring a Pitt Law student as a free, full-time intern?
 If you work for a non-profit or government employer, we’d love to add your office to our list of potential externship sites.
 Pass along our information to your office’s internship supervisor or director and see if they might not be interested in receiving applications from Pitt Law students.
 Information for employers is available at http://www.law.pitt.edu/academics/juris-doctor/semesterindc/employers.
 Or just send us their name and email address, and we’ll do the checking.